-- Informed Consent: Both the parties involved in any form of sexual activity should be informed of all the risks, contraception options and the complete situation before taking the decision.
-Both the parties should be awake and without any external influence of alcohol or drugs while showing consent.
+Both the parties involved in any form of sexual activity should be informed of all the risks, contraception options and the complete situation before making a decision.
+Both the parties should be awake and without any external influence of alcohol or drugs.

-- Enthusiastic Consent: Both the parties should want to participate in the sexual activity eagerly.
+Both parties should want to participate in the sexual activity eagerly.
 If even one of them is feeling less than excited, it is time to stop and re-evaluate.

-- Continuous Consent: Consent in the beginning does not mean consent throughout.
-A person can withdraw the consent in the middle of an act if they are not comfortable.
-If a person consents on the initial activity like kissing, it does not mean the consent is extended further into other activities.
+Consent at the beginning does not mean it’s accepted throughout.
+A person can withdraw participation in the middle of an act if they are not comfortable.
+If a person agrees to an initial activity like kissing, it does not mean she is willing to extend it further into other activities.

-There is never a clear yes or no in consent among Indian women.
-There are always grey areas like, “I wanted to say yes, but I would be judged if I would have said yes,” or “I didn’t want to say yes, but I didn’t want him to feel bad, and so I caved in.”
-Both these cases are violations of consent.
+There is never a clear “yes” or “no” in consent among Indian women.
+There are grey areas like, “I wanted to say yes, but I would be judged if I would have said yes,” or “I didn’t want to say yes, but I didn’t want him to feel bad, and so I caved in.”
+Both these cases are violations.

-In order to make the conversation of consent clearer, it is important for women to understand that no matter how difficult it is for them to give consent, sending out mixed signals is dangerous.
+In order to make the conversation of what is consent clearer, it is important for women to understand that no matter how difficult it is for them to verbalise, sending out mixed signals is dangerous.
 Everyone needs to understand their partner’s feelings, choices and body language in order to avoid doing anything that might hurt them.